techspence/AppLockerInspector/README.md

 - Agentless

 _Disclaimer: The folks at MagicSword are friends.
 I am not paid for this shoutout.
 They just have a super cool project and I want to help them get the word out!!_

+_p.s.: If you want to try it out, DM me for a discount code_
 ----

 ## Features